milnomada/Editorial/README.md

 # Editorial

-This is an Editorial updated version.
+This is an Editorial fork.

 ![screenshot](https://user-images.githubusercontent.com/120485/49328081-0e192680-f59d-11e8-808a-e6d6bcfa8419.png)

-&nbsp;
+With:
+- top level navigation and social links.
+- site options moved to right side.

-With few fresh and useful functionalities added:
+and few fresh and useful functionalities added:

 ### Bookmark
 The library bookmark.js allows to keep articles as bookmarked links within the site.
 It's a link saving feature, using cookies to store bookmarked articles.